-United States – Canada – The Netherlands – Finland – The US Virgin Islands – Puerto Rico – The Bahamas – China – South Korea – Poland – Norway – Portugal – Spain – Italy – Vatican City – Belgium – Czechia – Estonia – Latvia – Lithuania – Belarus – Iceland – the United Kingdom – Ireland – Sweden – Macedonia – Slovakia – Hungary – Austria – Germany – Ukraine – Mongolia – Thailand – Cambodia -Hong Kong – Australia – Macau – The Philippines – Singapore – Malaysia
+The United States – Canada – The Netherlands – Finland – The US Virgin Islands – Puerto Rico – The Bahamas – China – South Korea – Poland – Norway – Portugal – Spain – Italy – Vatican City – Belgium – The Czech Republic – Estonia – Latvia – Lithuania – Belarus – Iceland – The United Kingdom – Ireland – Sweden – North Macedonia – Slovakia – Hungary – Austria – Germany – Ukraine – Mongolia – Thailand – Cambodia – Hong Kong – Australia – Macau – The Philippines – Singapore – Malaysia – Taiwan – Japan – Mexico – Ecuador – Argentina – Uruguay

 While, of course, we love visiting new countries, we’ve also come to love exploring one country over time, as expats.
 To me the list above seems a bit incomplete because while, yes, we’ve touched ground, eaten, and slept (those being my criteria for actually having “been there” – no airports count!) in those places, we’ve actually focused on exploring the various regions and cities of the countries we’ve called “home” as well:

-I’ve already been to all 50 US states, but since our lists (and my blog posts) focus on the places we’ve been together, for now, we can only include 22 states (plus Washington DC).
-Trips back home are going to start getting a little more exciting I think. 🙂
+I’ve already been to all 50 US states, but since our lists (and my blog posts) focus on the places Tucker and I have been together, for now, we can only include 28 states (plus Washington DC).
+I think trips back home are going to start getting a little more exciting!

 We only lived in Łódź for one year, but we did our best to see the variety that Poland has to offer!
 9 out of 16 voivodeships visited.